jayasim/CarND-Vehicle-Detection/README.md

 Here's an example result showing the heatmap from a series of frames of video, the result of `scipy.ndimage.measurements.label()` and the bounding boxes then overlaid on the last frame of video:

-### Here are six frames and their corresponding heatmaps:

 ![alt text][image5]

+A threshold is applied to the heatmap with a value of 1, setting all pixels that don't exceed the threshold to zero.
+The result is below:

+![alt text][image6]

 ### Here is the output of `scipy.ndimage.measurements.label()` on the integrated heatmap from all six frames:
-![alt text][image6]
+![alt text][image7]

 ### Here the resulting bounding boxes are drawn onto the last frame in the series:
-![alt text][image7]
+![alt text][image8]